productive-codebases/build-variants/README.md

   )
 }

-/* CSS will be:
+/* CSS is going to be:

 {
-  // Defined in the first block
+  // Get from the first CSS block
   '> button': {
     all: 'unset'
   },